thcp/redash/README.md

 # Redash Helm Chart

-This Helm chart deploys Redash 25.1.0 on a Kubernetes cluster with security, scalability, and operational best practices.
+This chart makes it easy to deploy Redash 25.1.0 on Kubernetes.
+It's tailored for security, scalability, and compatibility — with sensible defaults that work in most real-world scenarios.

 ## Prerequisites